jrpotter/bootstrap/README.md

 # bootstrap

 TODO:
-- [ ] Make free-ing data consistent with null pointers.
 - [ ] Add documentation throughout (ownership, docstrings, etc.).
-- [ ] Organize variables in each function to the top?

 CLI utility for initializing projects in reproducible ways.